History of IPhone in Timeline

 Phone 6s 16GB Silver - Unlocked

-In 2015, Apple unveiled the iPhone Upgrade Program, a 24-month leasing agreement, which was described as a "change [in] iPhone owners' relationships with mobile carriers".
+In 2015, Apple unveiled the iPhone Upgrade Program, which is a 24-month leasing agreement aimed at changing iPhone owners' relationships with mobile carriers.

-In 2015, a dispute unfolded between Apple and the FBI when the FBI recovered the iPhone 5c of one of the San Bernardino attackers and attempted to compel Apple to create a backdoor for access.
+In 2015, a dispute began between Apple and the FBI after the FBI recovered the iPhone 5c of one of the San Bernardino attackers, leading the U.S. government to seek a court order compelling Apple to create a backdoor into the device.

-On March 21, 2016, the first-generation iPhone SE was introduced.
-This low-cost device incorporated hardware from the iPhone 6s.
+On March 21, 2016, the first-generation iPhone SE was introduced as a low-cost device with newer hardware from the iPhone 6s in the frame of the older iPhone 5s.

 Apple iPhone SE 2nd Generation, US Version, 64GB, Black - Unlocked (Renewed)